Can you tell us a bit about the inspiration behind your story?

 I work when I must.
 Then I read.
 When I am too tired to read, I watch films.
-I finished the short story for Silkroad while flying from Beijing to London.
+I finished the short story while flying from Beijing to London.
 I was so obsessed with getting the story right that I couldn’t sleep a wink or watch any films.

 What do you think about fiction in an inflight magazine?